pvcraven/web-development-class/source/semester_1/06_server_management/02_web_server_setup/web_server_setup.rst

     :width: 550px
     :align: center

 Select your favorite text editor.
-In the image belopw, I've selected Sublime.
+In the image below, I've selected Sublime.
 Then have Apache and
 MySQL auto-start.
 This will save you clicks later.
 Then click "Save".